-A risk factor is anything that affects your chance of getting a disease such as cancer.
+A risk factor is anything that increases your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-Some risk factors, like smoking, can be changed.
-Others, like a person’s age or family history, can’t be changed.
+Some risk factors, like smoking, can be changed; others, like a person’s age or family history, can’t.

 Workplace exposure to certain radioactive substances may also increase the risk of salivary gland cancer.